 Answer: Though this is the question that almost every couple trying IVF would ask, the answer would be different for all, because the success rate of IVF is dependent on the age and personal situation of each couple.
 They should also analyze the quality of services as well as the success rate of the IVF clinic they have chosen for the treatment.

-Gaudium IVF Clinic in Delhi is a reputed infertility clinic, where patients are not only offered expert services but also counseled comprehensively about the procedure.
+Gaudium IVF Centre in Delhi is a reputed IVF centre, where patients are not only offered expert services but also counseled comprehensively about the procedure.
 Visit Gaudium IVF for a free second opinion from the award winning fertility specialist, Dr Manika Khanna.